solana-foundation/solana-improvement-documents/proposals/0084-disable-rent-fees-collection.md

 ## Security Considerations

-Because when the feature is activated, there will be no more rent paying accounts, and it would also be impossible to create any new rent paying accounts on the network, there should be no security issue.
-However, if for some reason, rent paying accounts still exit or are created in the network, when the feature is activated, the network will still be alive.
-The only difference is just that no more rents are collected and distributed.
+There will be no more rent paying accounts once the feature is activated.
+It is already impossible to create any new rent paying accounts on the network, there should be no security issue.
+However, if for some reason rent paying accounts still exist or are created in the network, when the feature is activated, the network will still work as expected.
+The only difference is just that no more rents are collected or distributed.

 ## Backwards Compatibility